soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 4-04 Pedestrians.* ::

 (a) Pedestrians subject to traffic rules, except as otherwise provided herein.
-Pedestrians shall be subject to traffic control signals and pedestrian control signals as provided in 34 RCNY § 4-03(a) and 34 RCNY § 4-03(c) and to the lawful orders and directions of any law enforcement officer, but at all other places pedestrians shall be accorded the privileges and shall be subject to the restrictions stated in this section.
+Pedestrians shall be subject to traffic control signals and pedestrian control signals as provided in 34 RCNY § 4-03(a) and (c) and to the lawful orders and directions of any law enforcement officer, but at all other places pedestrians shall be accorded the privileges and shall be subject to the restrictions stated in this section.

 (b) Right of way in crosswalks.